-31 Clearance To Fire The RCO must confirm with the Range Control for clearance to commence • live firing, this will only occur once the Danger Area is clear.
+29 Communication The RCO or his nominated representative must be in contact with Range Control at all times by landline and will be issued with a radio which also must be manned at all time while firing is in progress 30 Local Knowledge Range Control will normally be manned through the shooting period and is there to assist you as required.
+31 Clearance To Fire The RCO must confirm with the Range Control for clearance to commence live firing, this will only occur once the Danger Area is clear.
 32 Additional Tasks The RCO is to determine the changeover plan for the sentries.
 Ensure when firing at 800-1000 yards the two road barriers are manned throughout firing at these distances.
 When 8.59mm/338 is fired the sea danger area must be clear of all Shipping personnel and animals, this will be controlled by Range Control in conjunction with the two lookout towers and the Firing Point officer engaged Currently suspended in any 8.59mm/338 firing, if the sea danger area is breached firing will cease along with HME immediately and will not commence until the Sea/Land danger area is clear, the clearance to commence firing will only come from Range Control.
-Procedures During Firing 33 Communication The RCO must stop firing if they identify that they do not have Failure communication with Range Control.
-Live firing may not take place again 0.4 Chaol: Fining until the communications are re-established.
+L Procedures During Firing 33 Communication The RCO must stop firing if they identify that they do not have Failure communication with Range Control.
+Live firing may not take place again until the communications are re-established.
 34 Check Firing If a check fire comes from Range Control, the RCO should unload and clear weapons.
 Weapons must not be reloaded until they have received confirmation to continue firing.
 35 Waiting Details Waiting details are to be positioned at the rear of the range.
-Waiting 33 Waiting Details details are not to be issued ammo, until they are called forward as the next firing detail.
-36 RCOs Location The RCO is to be located on the relevant firing point and not in the console building.
+Waiting details are not to be issued ammo, until they are called forward as the next firing detail.
+36 RCOs Location The RCO is to be located on the relevant firing point and not in the console 0 1 100111 building.
 This is for safety and control reasons.
-37 Control Of Weapons The RCO is to ensure the users maintain full control of weapons during all - drills.
+37 Control Of Weapons The RCO is to ensure the users maintain full control of weapons during all drills.
 38 Change Of In the event of a changeover of RCOs the RASP/RSD is to be signed by the Appointment new RCO.
 The new RCO must have sufficient local knowledge, experience and information of the plan to efficiently and safely conduct the range.
 39 Fire On The Range The user is not to move forward into the Range Danger Area in the event of a fire.
 They are to assist Range Control as necessary, using the fire beaters provided.
-40 eritini perti.
-Procedures After Firing 40 Finished Firing The RCO is to inform the Range Control when they have completed all live 4.4 Clean Banga firing.
-41 Clean Range The RCO is to ensure that the range is handed back in a clean and tidy 42 Handover Range / condition.
-The RCO is not to leave the range until the Range warden is satisfied with 42 damage etc the condition of the range.
-Any damage that occurred during the range damage etc period must be reported to Range Control 43 MOD Form 906A (Land The RCO is to fill in all of the necessary details in the MoD Form 906A, +0 Range Log) which includes any incidents/accidents that occurred. ivalige Log/ which includes any including according that occurred.
+T Procedures After Firing 40 Finished Firing The RCO is to inform the Range Control when they have completed all live firing.
+41 Clean Range The RCO is to ensure that the range is handed back in a clean and tidy condition.
+42 Handover Range / The RCO is not to leave the range until the Range warden is satisfied with damage etc the condition of the range.
+Any damage that occurred during the range period must be reported to Range Control 43 MOD Form 906A (Land The RCO is to fill in all of the necessary details in the MoD Form 906A, Range Log) which includes any incidents/accidents that occurred.